The Last Drop of Water: Plot

 Two men who are friends, John and Jim, compete for the hand of Mary before they start on their journey westward.
 Mary is betrothed to John but she soon finds out about his lush behaviors.
 Native Americans ambush the train; the attack leaves the party with a low supply of water.
 Fearing dehydration and because of need both John and Jim set out for water.
 Jim gives water to an older gentleman while John gives Jim the last drop of water, thus sacrificing himself for the train to continue on westward.
 Jim finds a water supply with the energy John gave to him with his last drop of water and the train is then rescued by the troops.

 Publicity and preproduction

 The Last Drop of Water was promoted as having "extras well above 200" to show the detail and money going into the Western.
-The Biograph Company was heavily promoting the film at one of the highest state of production within the film industry of its day- trying to prove its modernity in the state of change within the film industry.
+The Biograph Company was heavily promoting the film at one of the highest states of production within the film industry of its day—trying to prove its modernity in the state of change within the film industry.
 This is considered to be Griffith's way of continuing his career since the Western by this time was losing popularity; this was his late break into the Western genre.
 The title of the film changed from "In a Wagon Train Going Westward in the 1800s" but was changed prior to the film's release date.
 California had a variety of environments that were used within the film; it was starting to become popular with filmmakers because of the access to natural and various landscapes.